Yaroslav Moskalik: Assassination

 Around 10:40 local time on 25 April 2025, Moskalik was killed in a car bomb explosion in Balashikha, a suburb east of Moscow.
 According to reports, an improvised explosive device (IED) with shrapnel was detonated remotely in a parked car as Moskalik, who lived in the area, passed by.
 The explosion was powerful enough to shatter windows in nearby buildings.
 Russia's Investigative Committee classified the incident as murder and confirmed the use of a homemade explosive device.

 A similar incident occurred in December 2024, when another Russian general, Igor Kirillov, was killed in a bomb attack in Moscow, attributed by both the Security Service of Ukraine and Russian authorities to Ukrainian intelligence services.

-On 26 April, the Russian Federal Security Service (FSB) announced the arrest and confession of a 42-year old Russian national who formerly lived in Ukraine, for planting the explosives on behalf of Ukrainian intelligence in exchange for $18,000.
+On 26 April, the Russian Federal Security Service (FSB) announced the arrest and confession of Ignat Kuzin, a 42-year old Russian national who formerly lived in Ukraine, for planting the explosives on behalf of Ukrainian intelligence in exchange for $18,000.
 He was subsequently charged with terrorism.
+On November 27, the court sentenced him to life imprisonment.